 - Like any other type of bond, an FCCB makes regular coupon and principal payments till a certain date, after which it can be converted into equity.

-- Another attractive feature of FCCBs is that these are equity-linked debt securities which give the holder the right to convert the bond into equity or a depository receipt (DR) after a certain period of time.
+- Another attractive feature of FCCBs is that these are equity-linked debt securities that give the holder the right to convert the bond into equity or a depository receipt (DR) after a certain period of time.

 - FCCBs are tradable on the stock exchange.

-- Like any other debt raising instrument, FCCBs appear on the liabilities side of the balance sheet of the company issuing them.
+- Like any other debt-raising instrument, FCCBs appear on the liabilities side of the balance sheet of the company issuing them.